WhatTheHack2021TeamJ/SettingsHelper/README.md

 }
 ```

+> Keep in mind that the framework allows you to include your own sections.
+> In particular, if you want to include your own sections in the top or bottom section you'll want to create them using the public init that will declare `TopFormContent` or `BottomFormContent`.

-Let's look at each parameter a littler closer.
+### Let's look at each parameter a littler closer.

 ##### `email`